UTHealth-CCB/covid19_testnorm/README.md

 data

 This folder contains the full list of LOINC SARS CoV 2 lab tests (from https://loinc.org/sars-coronavirus-2/), and IVD testkits data (from https://www.cdc.gov/csels/dls/sars-cov-2-livd-codes.html and https://loinc.org/sars-cov-2-and-covid-19/), and Covid19 lexicons file (mannually annotated from multi-sites data).
+Please note that the data files will be updated dynamically according to the frequently updated data from LOINC and CDC websites.

 Run